$\textit{In vivo}$ fundus imaging and computational refocusing with a diffuser-based fundus camera: Results

 \subsection{Model eye}

 Next, we tested our system on a commercial model eye (Ophthalmoscope Trainer, HEINE), which has an adjustable length to simulate defocus errors from -5D to +5D of defocus error.
 Diffuser images of the model eye were taken with the model eye adjusted to be -5D myopic, 0D emmetropic, and +5D hyperopic.
-For comparison, conventional fundus photographs were taken with the camera lenses adjusted and fixed such that an object at 0D of error is in focus.
+For ground truth comparison, conventional fundus photographs were taken with the camera lenses adjusted and fixed such that an object at 0D of error is in focus.

-The results in Fig. \ref{fig:modeleye} show the reconstructions of the model eye with a visible optic disk and fovea.
-The reconstructions were computed with \eqref{eq: inversefilter} using $\mu=0.002$ for each color channel.
+The results in Fig. \ref{fig:modeleye} show the reconstructions of the model eye.
+The reconstructions were computed with Eq. \eqref{eq: inversefilter} using $\mu=0.002$ for each color channel.
 The conventional image and diffuser image have a similar FOV, which is approximately the $40^{\circ}$ FOV inherent to the optical design of the Canon CR-DGi.
-The FOV was estimated using the theoretical pixel size computed with \eqref{eq:resolution}.
+The FOV was estimated using the theoretical pixel size computed with Eq. \eqref{eq:resolution}.
 Refocusing to the proper defocus error results in the sharpest reconstruction.
-The resolution of the sharpest diffuser-based reconstruction is worse than the resolution of the focused conventional image.
-However, the computational images in Fig. \ref{fig:modeleye}(b) can be computationally refocused post-capture, while a high-quality conventional image requires precise adjustment prior to image capture.
+The computational images in Fig. \ref{fig:modeleye}(b) can be computationally refocused post-capture, while a conventional image requires precise adjustment prior to image capture.
+Further work could improve the resolution of computational images with better PSF optimization.

-\subsection{In vivo images}
+\subsection{\textit{In vivo} images}

-We present the first diffuser-based computational images of an in vivo fundus (Fig. \ref{fig:invivofocus}).
-Computational refocusing enables images to be optimally resolved without prior knowledge of the patient's refractive error, and no adjustments are made to the optical system during or prior to capture to compensate.
+We present the first diffuser-based computational images of an \textit{in vivo} fundus (Fig. \ref{fig:invivofocus}).
+Computational refocusing enables images to be resolved without prior knowledge of the patient's refractive error.
 The macula, optic disk, choroidal structure, and vessels are visible in the refocused reconstruction.
 The red, green, and blue color channels are created from three consecutively captured images with 40 ms exposures each and overlaid.
 The regularization strength was tuned separately for each color channel and was chosen to be $\mu=0.007$ for red, $\mu=0.002$ for green, and $\mu=0.02$ for blue.
-The green channel contains the most contrast due to the absorption of green light by blood vessels.
-The blue channel contains the least contrast.
-More information on the selection of regularization strength is in discussion section \ref{sec: disc: deconv}.
+The green channel contains the most contrast due to the absorption of green light by blood vessels, thus requiring the least regularization.